magarcia/magarcia.io-archived/src/pages/adaptative-media-serving-using-service-workers/index.md

 Our purpose will be to serve different media resources based on the information that we get from the `effectiveType` attribute.
-When we talk about different media resources it could be a complete different media, like switching between HD video, HD image or low quality image, the approach suggested by [Addy Osmani](https://addyosmani.com/blog/adaptive-serving/).
+When we talk about different media resources it could be a completely different media, like switching between HD video, HD image or low quality image, the approach suggested by [Addy Osmani](https://addyosmani.com/blog/adaptive-serving/).

-In this example we are going to use different compression levels for the same image.
+In this example, we are going to use different compression levels for the same image.

-First we need to get the proper quality based on the network conditions.
+First, we need to get the proper quality based on network conditions.
 This is easily reachable using the next snippet:

 ```javascript